kubernetes-sigs/blixt/README.md

 data-plane is built using [eBPF][ebpf] and is written in [Rust][rust] using [Aya][aya].

+This project's main purpose is to be a fun sandbox for community members to experiment with networking, and technologies such as eBPF.

 > **Warning**: We've [decided](https://github.com/kubernetes-sigs/blixt/discussions/150) that we're going to rewrite
 > the control-plane in Rust (as it was earlier on in this project's life), so please note that if you contribute to
 > the Go control-plane in the interim before we take this warning down, things might get "lost" when we switch to the